 Per the tuition and fee schedule set by the Governing Board of the Maricopa Community Colleges, borrowers are responsible for the list price of lost items plus a $10.00 processing fee per item.
 Books 28 days overdue and non-books 14 days overdue will be considered lost.
 Damaged items will be treated as lost.

-The Information Resources Chair or designee may waive the cost of non-reserve items which are returned in good condition within one year of the due date but the borrower will still be assessed a $10.00 lost processing fee per item.
+The Information Resources Chair or designee may waive the cost of non-reserve items which are returned in good condition within 90 days of the due date but the borrower will still be assessed a $10.00 lost processing fee per item.